Alien Shores

 Alien Shores is the second studio album by Platinum Blonde Released by Columbia/CBS Records Canada in 1985, it contained one of the band's biggest Canadian hits with "Crying Over You" and their only US hit, "Somebody Somewhere".
-The album reached a high of 3 on the Canadian charts.
+The album reached a high of 3 for 4 weeks on the Canadian charts.

 This album was the first to feature Kenny MacLean as a full-time bassist and keyboardist.
 This freed lead singer Mark Holmes to focus on lead vocal duties.

 The band enlisted Alex Lifeson from fellow Canadian rockers Rush to perform guitar solos on two songs on the album, "Crying Over You" and "Holy Water".
-A song entitled "Alien Shore" is the sixth track on Rush's 1993 album Counterparts.
+Coincidentally, a song entitled "Alien Shore" is the sixth track on Rush's 1993 album Counterparts.

 The album was released as a mini-concept album with the b-side (starting with "Lost in Space") containing various songs with a science fiction theme and narrative.